section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 - How to generate a temporary token for testing

-- How to set up an Express server to dispatch Agora authentication token.
+- How to set up an Express server to dispatch authentication tokens for the Agora SDKs.

 ### Agora
 Agora.io was founded in 2014.
 It's a service provider for real-time voice and video.
 Its core technology is real-time communication (RTC).